huggingface/datablations/README.md

 --output-prefix gpt2tok_oscar_en_1B9 \
 --dataset-impl mmap \
 --tokenizer-type PretrainedFromHF \
---tokenizer-name-or-path /home/niklas_huggingface_co/gpt2 \
+--tokenizer-name-or-path gpt2 \
 --append-eod \
 --workers 64
 ```

+where `gpt2` points to a folder containing all files from https://huggingface.co/gpt2/tree/main.
 By using `head` we make sure that different subsets will have overlapping samples to reduce randomness.

 For evaluation during training and the final evaluation, we use the validation set for C4: